aksayush2005/raze/README.md

     ▼
 SETTLE_8801
     │
-    ├── FEE_RECORD
+    ├──── FEE_RECORD
     │         │
     │         ▼
     │       ₹200
     │
-    └── TAX_RECORD
+    └──── TAX_RECORD
               │
               ▼
              ₹36

               ↓

-          Financial Match
+       FINANCIAL MATCH
 ```

-The graph allows operators to inspect:
+Operators can inspect:

-* Which records contributed to the decision
+* Which records contributed
 * Which relationships were exact
-* Which were inferred
+* Which relationships were inferred
 * Which calculations were deterministic
 * Which evidence was missing
-* Why the system abstained
+* Why automation was rejected

 ---

-# 13. Confidence-Aware Automation
+# Confidence-Aware Automation

+RAZE treats confidence as a decision signal, not a guarantee.

 Initial policy: